 Roberta Wall is a lawyer, mediator, trainer, parent, activist, mindfulness practitioner and coach.
-She shares her time between Israel, Palestine and the beautiful Hudson River Valley of Upstate New York and travels the world coaching couples, individuals and organizations and facilitating workshops and retreats inspired by Nonviolent (Compassionate) Communication (NVC) as developed by Dr. Marshall Rosenberg and Buddhist teachers Thich Nhat Hanh and the Dalai Lama, and teachers and rabbis and rebbetzins from her root Jewish tradition.
+She shares her time between the US and the Mideast and travels the world coaching couples, individuals and organizations and facilitating workshops and retreats inspired by Nonviolent (Compassionate) Communication (NVC) as developed by Dr. Marshall Rosenberg and Buddhist teachers Thich Nhat Hanh and the Dalai Lama, and teachers and rabbis and rebbetzins from her root Jewish tradition.

 Roberta offers workshops in service of peaceful resolution of conflict, individual and organizational growth, and community and spiritual development.
 Her clients and students include individuals, organizations, businesses, communities and families throughout the world.
 She offers trainings to public and private institutions, networks and organizations, government and social services agencies, lawyers, mediators, schools, doctors and social workers.